 Are they ethically + sustainably manufactured?

-Our manufacturer is located in Pakistan and is fair trade / WRAP certified.
+Our manufacturer is fair trade / WRAP certified.
 They provide generous wages, comfortable working conditions, and employee benefits including medical care and subsidized food.
 They're also a leader in sustainable manufacturing - they report their carbon footprint and have reduced it every year since 2012.

 Isn't this gross?